aleague888/hotelDomonic/README.md

 figured out how to memorize a lot of numbers by using things I already knew (Valentino Rossi's race #46, Roger Maris' 61 HR record in 1961, Sega Genesis is 16 bit, etc...).
 I didn't realize I was using mnemonics. </p>

 <p>This script was sketched up to test and sometimes remove/replace such mnemonics.
-It is inspired from Ron Ludism's piece in
+It is inspired from a piece in
 "Mind Performance Hacks" (hacks #6, 7 and 8) [Mind Performance Hacks by Ron Hale-Evans, 2006 O'Reilly Media, Inc]</p>

 <h2>To start -</h2>